20zurmca/CPUSimulator/README.md

 ## Demo
 <b>Running the simulation on "fast mode" with binary.
 ARM assembly code in lower right corner.
 Notice the viewer program also launches:</b>
 <img src = "https://github.com/20zurmca/CPUSimulator/blob/master/Demonstrations/cpu_emulator.gif"> <br />
 Note that the boxes labelled with "X_" are registers.
+PC is program counter.
+IR is instruction register.

 <b>After clicking "export to file:":</b>